CentreForDigitalHumanities/scribeAPI/README.md

 * What is Scribe and is it for me?
 Read our [Scribe Primer](https://github.com/zooniverse/scribeAPI/wiki/Getting-started)
 * Ready to set up your project?
 Head over to our [Project Setup page](https://github.com/zooniverse/scribeAPI/wiki/Setting-up-your-project)
+* !!
+Use yarn instead of npm !!

 ## For Contributors